Brenda Simon Creations, Web Design

 Once I have my website up and running, now what?

 There are a lot of things you can do to drive your website.
 Visit my blog, for Internet changes, trends and updates for small businesses.
-I offer Webmaster Services to my clients after their website is live.
+I offer Webmaster Services to my clients post launch.
 This is the cornerstone of your advertising, have a plan for using it effectively.